-Your Task: compose a critical response essay-including, ideally, an introduction, at least three body paragraphs, and a conclusion-to the text below that extend support for the author's position
+Your Task: compose a critical response essay-including, ideally, an introduction, at least three body paragraphs, and a conclusion-to the text below

 - 1. A brief summary of the author's argument - 2.
 Your own argument which should either: - mostly agree with the author and provide your own persuasive assertions